 In order to achieve our vision and fully implement our mission, KYD Network, serving as the intermediary for the OST sector, is building a sustainable OST system.
-Over the past year and a half, KYD Network has learned what elements are necessary for our sustainable OST system, or second shift.
-We are creating a movement with the second shift to create a sustainable system that consists of:
+Over the past four years, KYD Network has learned what elements are necessary for our sustainable OST system, including:

-- A shared vision for our youth, that they are college and career ready by age 21;
+- A shared vision for our youth, that they are college, career, and community ready by age 21;

-- A common definition of quality OST programming that uses the Youth Program Quality Intervention (YPQI), a research-based model created by the David Weikart Center for Youth Program Quality (YPQI) and the Michigan OST quality standards;
+- A common definition of quality OST programming that uses the Youth Program Quality Intervention (YPQI), a research-based model created by the David P. Weikart Center for Youth Program Quality (Weikart Center) and the Michigan OST quality standards;

 - County-wide coordination of the OST sector through KYD Network;